CSE 701: Foundations of Modern Scientific Programming

 Throughout the course, we will exclusively use the latest 64-bit versions of:

-They are cross-platform and work on Windows, Linux, and macOS on all common CPU architectures.
+They are cross-platform and work on all common operating systems (Windows, Linux, and macOS) and CPU architectures (x86 and ARM).
 Instructions for installing and using them can be found in the lecture notes, and will also be given in the lectures.
-(Instructions for installing Clang will be added to the lecture notes soon.)

 To ensure maximum compatibility with the code written by the professor, students are asked to always use the recommended IDE and compilers, and ensure that they are always updated to the latest versions.
 Please note that the professor cannot provide technical support to students who do not use the recommended IDE and compilers.